 - Prototype your processes in the demo database.

 - Get a Trial period in the cloud AccountingSuite and set up your database from scratch.
-You can transfer all settings to the on-premise version AccountingSuite later.
+You can transfer all settings to the on-premises version AccountingSuite later.

 - Chose your Partner to help you with onboarding process.